 Americans today are clearly curious about alternatives to monogamy.
 Mainstream news outlets, books, and films have put polyamory and other forms of CNM in the spotlight.
 Meanwhile, internet searches about polyamory and other forms of open relationships have spiked over the past 10 years.
 And this curiosity isn’t just in the media and online.
 A recent Kinsey Institute research poll estimated that 20 to 25 percent of Americans have engaged in some form of CNM at some point in their lives, a figure roughly equal to the percentage of Americans who own cats as pets.
 And that number is likely to increase, as evidence shows that people under 30 are more open to CNM than older age groups.

 One might expect the secular, forward-thinking, and emotionally evolved world of relationship therapy to hold more progressive views of CNM, but that is by and large not the case.
 Elisabeth Sheff, the author of the book The Polyamorists Next Door, is one of America’s foremost experts on polyamory.
 She says that psychological textbooks and courses teach that all deviations from monogamy are equal.
 Therapists are instructed to treat CNM as infidelity regardless of consent.
-All instances of non-monogamy are treated as violations of trust, evidence of power imbalances and trauma requiring effort-intensive healing.
+All instances of non-monogamy are treated as violations of trust, evidence of power imbalances, and trauma that requires effort-intensive healing.

 “Either they do not address non-monogamy at all, or they only address it as cheating,” Sheff said.
 “There’s zero discussion about how it might be consensual.”

-With therapists by and large viewing CNM as corrosive for relationships, couples who think it is, or might be, okay for them, are deprived of help they need.
+With therapists, by and large, viewing CNM as corrosive for relationships, couples who think it is, or might be, okay for them, are deprived of help they need.
 There are signs, however, that this situation may be changing.

 In 2017, influential social psychologist Eli Finkel urged members of book clubs across America to question their preconceptions about CNM.
 Finkel is the director of Northwestern University’s Relationships and Motivation Lab, and a regular contributor to publications like The New York Times and Scientific American.
 In his best-selling book The All or Nothing Marriage, Finkel explored the historical evolution of marriage and found that today’s most successful marriages are far more fulfilling than those that came before.